This post was first published April, 2012. Updated 2019.

 Big Brother (4 years) is extremely competitive.
 He gets angry when he loses at anything…or at least he used to.
 Playing together as a family has offered us a perfect opportunity to teach him how to handle his feelings of disappointment in a positive way.
 Now, he will usually (though not always) shake hands after he has lost or say, “good job” because we have coached him during the times of playing together as a family.

-Finally, board games are excellent for your child’s cognitive development.
+Finally, board games are excellent for your 3 or 4 year old’s cognitive development.
 Even the simplest of board games includes some type of strategy as well as counting, color recognition, matching, and more!
 Children learn best when they are engaged and having fun.
 Board games offer exactly that!

 Here are just a few of our favorite board games for young children.
 Please note, this is not a sponsored review.
 We are simply sharing our experience with our favorite board games in age order.